The hassle of withdrawing cash from the ATM is painful. This article shows you how to open a BPI account online in 2022.

-I’ve been using GCash for years now and I could not recommend a better online wallet.
-It is fast, secure and user experience is really great.
-Although there were technical issues before but overall, it’s the best online wallet to use in the Philippines.
+I’ve been using GCash for years and could not recommend a better online wallet.
+It is fast and secure, and the user experience is excellent.
+Although there were technical issues before, it’s the best online wallet in the Philippines.

-There are 5 requirements that you need to bring with you when you go to the nearest BPI branch.
+There are five requirements that you need to bring with you when you go to the nearest BPI branch.

-Just bring the original ID, photocopy is not needed as they have their own scanner.
+Just bring the original ID; a photocopy is unnecessary as they have their scanner.

 These are the list of acceptable valid IDs on BPI’s website.